putaindecode/putaindecode.io/content/en/articles/js/flow/index.md

 }
 ```

 That's "defensive programming" for you.
 Instead of preventing the bug from happening, we tolerate it.
-In 99% of all cases, the result will definitely not be the one you expected and you won't even now when something went wrong.
+In 99% of all cases, the result will definitely not be the one you expected and you won't even know when something went wrong.

 ## How are other languages doing?

-Other languages use static typing, which means the program won't compile if types are wrong.
+Other languages use static typing, which means the program won't compile if the types are wrong.

 ```ocaml
 let value = "1";;